auth0/express-openid-connect/README.md

 To write your own error handler, see the Express documentation on writing [Custom error handlers](https://expressjs.com/en/guide/error-handling.html#writing-error-handlers).

-For other comprehensive examples such as route-specific authentication, custom application session handling, requesting and using access tokens for external APIs, and more, see the [EXAMPLES.md](./EXAMPLES.md) document.
+For other comprehensive examples such as route-specific authentication, custom application session handling, requesting and using access tokens for external APIs, and more, see the [EXAMPLES.md](https://github.com/auth0/express-openid-connect/blob/master/EXAMPLES.md) document.

-See the [examples](EXAMPLES.md) for route-specific authentication, custom application session handling, requesting and using access tokens for external APIs, and more.
+See the [examples](https://github.com/auth0/express-openid-connect/blob/master/EXAMPLES.md) for route-specific authentication, custom application session handling, requesting and using access tokens for external APIs, and more.

-## API Documentation
+## API Reference

 Explore the express-openid-connect API.